security-force-monitor/sfm-research-handbook-old/en/datamodel/events.md

 ### Guidance for use

 Sometimes a source will report that the alleged perpetrators of a human rights violation are from a generic security force such as “soldiers”, “police” or some other formulation.
 In this case, use this field to record a classification in the same way as for `Organization: Classification`.
 For example:

-> "Shete Obusoh and Chijioke Olemeforo were arrested by police officers from the Special Anti-Robbery Squad on 4 October and spent 17 days in police detention before being taken to court and remanded in prison on 21 October.
-They said that during this time they were hung from the ceiling in the police station and beaten with gun butts and machetes."
+>According to Amnesty International: "On 1 May 2012, around midnight, Nigerian soldiers arrested 37-year-old Dungus Ladan (not his real name), at his home in Maiduguri.
+Fatima, Dungus’ wife, told Amnesty International that the soldiers promised to just take him for an interrogation that should not last more than a few hours.
+When her husband did not return, she said, his father went on 3 May to Giwa barracks to check what had happened.
+Soldiers told him that Dungus had already been released.
+When he still did not return, the father went back again to the barracks, where soldiers told him that he should come back the next day to bail out his son.
+The following day, several relatives went together and gave the soldiers “what they could,” and the soldiers again promised to release Dungus that day.
+His wife said that the soldiers kept asking for money, and the family kept paying, but Dungus was never released.
+In February 2014, his father saw Dungus in the detention facility; they spoke briefly.
+Dungus said he had been framed by some people who owed him money and they arranged for him to be arrested and detained.
+Since then, his family has not seen him again; soldiers at Giwa barracks have told them he is not there."

-This person was arrested by a specific unit - or type of unit - but then the alleged abuses occurred during their detention at a police station.
-The `Special Anti-Robbery Squad` that arrested could have been doing the abuses - but they easily could have not been.
-So we’d code this as `Police`, which is the most generic label.
-This is because since all we know the is that the abuses occurred while under police detention.
+The only alleged perpetrators described in this alleged event are "soldiers".
+The most appropriate term to enter in `Event: Perpetrator classification` to match this description which would be `Military` because "soldiers" could refer to personnel of the Army, Navy or other armed services of a country.

 ## Event: Source {#event_source}